Customising Emails

 Emails in LoveInvoice can be customised through the Emails tab.
 This allows you to adjust the look and content of the messages sent to your customers, ensuring they match your brand and communication style.

-There are two ways to edit an email template:
+There are three ways to edit an email template:

-- HTML Code Editor – A raw editor for full control over the template code.
+- HTML Code Editor β A raw editor for full control with traditional HTML/CSS.

 Both editors support Liquid syntax, and each email type has a list of available variables you can use.